sonic-pi-net/sonic-pi/etc/doc/tutorial/A.17-sample-stretching.md

 then use it as a starting point for your own piece.
 See how much fun it is to manipulate the playback rate of samples.
-As an added exercise try recording your own sounds and play around with the rate to see what crazy sounds you can make.
+As an added exercise try recording your own sounds and play around with the rate to see what wild sounds you can make.

 ```
 live_loop :beats do